Best triathlon shoes of 2023: ridden and rated

 This is a shoe where weighing the pros and cons will be unique to each individual and their cycling goals nested within their larger triathlon aspirations.

-I think the shoe itself is fabulous, but is not great for triathlon.
+I think the shoe itself is fabulous but is not perfect for triathlon racers.

 What makes triathlon shoes different than road cycling shoes?

-Triathlon shoes are different than cycling shoes for a few reasons.
+Triathlon shoes are different from cycling shoes for a few reasons.
 First and foremost, they generally have “vents” across the top, sides, and sole of the shoe.
-While cycling shoes may have one or two mesh vents in the sole, tri shoes will usually have two-to-four vents in the sole, a more open top-of-the-foot, and perforated material on the sides.
+While cycling shoes may have one or two mesh vents in the sole, tri shoes will usually have two to four vents in the sole, a more open top-of-the-foot, and perforated material on the sides.
 This is to allow for maximum water and sweat drainage as triathletes emerge, dripping, from a swim and must now settle into the bike leg.

 Get The Leadout Newsletter